luckarg/TGIF-Vue-Access-Live-Public-Data/README.md

 # TGIF-Vue-Access-Live-Public-Data
-Transparent Government In Fact web, now with Vue + Access Live Public Data
+Transparent Government In Fact web, now with Vue + Access Live Public Data API

 Get access with Python in cmd